A manor house, orangery and outbuildings set in 2 hectares

 Our opinion

-At the gateway to Nantes, the “Cité des Ducs”, an authentic and intimate Nantes folly, hidden away in vast and remarkable English-style grounds.
+At the gateway to Nantes, the “Cité des Ducs”, an authentic and intimate Nantes manor house, hidden away in vast and remarkable English-style grounds.
 Flanked by majestic plane trees, the house is sober, elegant and bright in all seasons.
 Its tufa stone facades with their large windows are enhanced by a number of climbing roses.
 Inside are a host of rooms in need of refurbishment to restore them to their former glory.
-With its former orangery which has been converted into a guest house, the swimming pool and areas that could still be converted, this property would be ideal for a large family of city dwellers looking for more space, just a few minutes from the Nantes metropolis and less than one hour from the beaches of the Atlantic.
+With its former orangery which has been converted into a guest house, the swimming pool and areas that could still be converted, this property would be ideal for a family of city dwellers looking for more space, just a few minutes from the Nantes metropolis and less than one hour from the beaches of the Atlantic.

 Exclusive sale

-1 495 000 €
+1 350 000 €

 Fees at the Vendor’s expense